 But it’s worth it.
 Svalbard is such a unique place and it’s worth spending the money to go out and explore it.

 Without further ado, here is our Svalbard budget.
 Our prices are for the four of us (2 adults and 2 kids).
-The conversions from Norwegian Krone to US dollars is from June 2018.
-The conversion rate has changed so now it is actually cheaper.
-Darn, maybe we should have waited until August! 🙂
+The conversions from Norwegian Krone to US dollars is from January 2023.

 Our Svalbard Budget